 2023-2024 Academic Year

 The Child and Youth Study program prepares students for careers in a wide variety of programs and services for children, youth and families.
-Students will normally focus on early childhood/child care administration or disability/special needs or youth care, but may take courses related to more than one area.
+Students will normally focus on early childhood/child care administration or inclusion needs or youth care, but may take courses related to more than one area.

 Students interested in teaching can apply for admission to Bachelor of Education (Elementary) programs upon completion of the Bachelor of Arts (Child and Youth Study).